CarterPape/CarterPape.github.io/index.md

 ## highlights

 * Reporter for _[The Times-Independent]_
-    * I report on county government, the local impact of COVID-19, tourism, crime and other topics.
+    * I report on county government, the local impact of COVID-19, tourism, business, and other topics.
 * Former news editor of _[Technician]_
     * I created and produced the paper's first podcast, _[Dialogue with Technician]_.
 * Producer of _[Praeci]_, which covered NC State and Raleigh news